Maria Makiling: Appearance

 Descriptions of Maria Makiling are fairly consistent.
 She is a breathtakingly beautiful young woman who never ages.
 Lanuza describes her as having "light olive skin, long shining black hair, and twinkling eyes."

 It is said that the abundance and serenity of the enchanted mountain complements Maria's own persona.

 She is also closely associated with the white mist that often surrounds the mountain.
 While in just a few stories either her skin or hair is white, in most tales, it is her radiant clothing which makes people who have seen her think that perhaps they just saw a wisp of cloud through the trees and mistook it for Maria.

 Home on the mountain

 Unlike Maria Sinukuan and Maria Cacao who live in caves in their respective mountains, Makiling is often described as living in a humble hut.

 In some stories, this hut is situated in the village, among the people, where Maria Makiling lived before she fled to the mountains after having been offended for some reason.

 In other stories, the hut is up in the mountain and can only be found if one is allowed by Maria to find it.

 Legends of Maria Makiling

 Because stories about Maria Makiling were part of oral tradition long before they were documented, there are numerous versions of the Maria Makiling legend.
-Some of these are not stories per se, but superstitions.